top of page

 Spain, 1936 then return to the USA

-La Voz de Navarra : 26 February 1936 announces that on Friday 28th, Jorge will give a recital in the Salón Novedades, Pamplona.
+La Voz de Navarra reports on a recital of Friday 28 February, 1936, in the Salón Novedades, Pamplona, Navarra.
 It quotes Moriz Rosenthal as saying that JB possesses a superb, all-encompassing technique and extraordinary musical gifts.
+'Bolet triumphed above all in the Sonata No. 3 by Chopin, which attracted the admiration of the audience, especially in the fourth movement, Presto non troppo.'

 There were concerts on 21 & 28 March and 4 April in Madrid.
-La Voz, Madrid reports that in the Teatro Español "el genial pianist Jorge Bolet" will perform under the direction of maestro José María Franco.
+La Voz, Madrid reports that in the Teatro Español 'el genial pianist Jorge Bolet' will perform under the direction of maestro José María Franco.
 This was Beethoven’s fifth piano concerto, the Emperor: ‘su interpretacion...digna de los grandes artistas’.
 Bolet is described as an ‘artista bien dotado, con técnica magnifica.’
 Also in the programme were Mendelssohn [Fingal’s Cave Overture] and Preludio para un tibor japonés by Julian Bautista (in which the pianist was Aurelio Castrillo).
-There would now be a gap of 20 years before Jorge would play in Spain again (beginning in Valladolid).
+There would now be a gap of 20 years before Jorge would play in Spain again (beginning in Valladolid, Castile y León).

 On 17 May 1936, Bolet boarded the SS Columbus at Cherbourg, France, arriving in New York on the 24th.
 He is listed as possessing $100 and was aged 21.
 His US visa was issued in Madrid on 7 May 1936, and his final destination was Philadelphia.
 His mother, Mrs A Tremoleda, is listed as residing in Vedado, Havana.
 He had last left the United States on 26 January 1935.